 The loan's principal amount can be repaid in two or more installments (on a monthly basis) or as a lump sum.

 The interest rate on the loan against PPF has been set at 1% higher than the accrued interest on the PPF balance.
 As a result, the interest rate on this loan is subject to fluctuation.
-The current annual interest rate on PPF is 7.10%.

 The loan is repayable in 36 monthly installments.
-If the loan is not repaid within 36 months, the interest rate will be increased to 6% higher than the PPF account interest rate.
+If the loan is not repaid within 36 months or is only partially paid, the interest rate will be increased to 6% higher than the PPF account interest rate.

 If the borrower repays the principal amount but not the accrued interest within the loan term, the outstanding amount will be deducted from his PPF account.

 While a loan against PPF serves as a respite in times of financial hardship, it has its fair share of disadvantages too.